The National Deaf Children's Society is the leading charity dedicated to creating a world without barriers for deaf children and young people.

 We will use your personal information in a number of ways, including for the following purposes:

-- Some of the communications you receive from us will be part of your engagement with the National Deaf Children’s Society: for example membership information.
+- Some of the communications you receive from us will be part of your engagement with the National Deaf Children’s Society: for example membership information and relevant electronic & mail communications.

 Marketing and Fundraising